reims2/reims2/docs/src/inventory-analysis.md

 - enough with axis not zero-ish (so 50 to 120) (and at least one cylinder > 0).

 ### sm single

-_more imprecise prediction due to smaller sample size_

 **we need**